 - 1 tbsp (about 1/2 a lemon) lemon juice

-- 1 (750mL) bottle sweet sparkling wine or champagne, chilled
+- 1 (750mL) bottle sparkling white wine or champagne, chilled

 - In a high powdered blender, puree the strawberries, simple syrup or sugar, and lemon juice in a blender until very smooth.

-- Pour the strawberry mixture through a fine strainer set over a wide mouth container to remove seeds and excess pulp, if desired.
+- Pour the strawberry mixture through a fine-mesh sieve set over a wide mouth container to remove seeds and excess pulp, if desired.

 - Spoon the puree into glass flutes to fill by a third of the way up the flute.
-Slowly pour the wine over the strawberry puree and stir gently.
-Garnish glass with a slice of strawberry.
-Serve.
+Slowly pour the sparkling wine or champagne over the strawberry puree and stir gently.
+Garnish glass with a strawberry.
+Serve immediately.

 As an Amazon Associate and member of other affiliate programs, I earn a small commission for my referral at no extra cost to you.
 Thank you for supporting Sweet Tea and Thyme!